capport-wg/7710bis/README.md

    techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.

+   Clients that support the Captive Portal DHCP option SHOULD include the option in the Parameter Request List in DHCPREQUEST messages.
+   DHCP servers MAY still send the Captive Portal option without any explicit request.

    In order to support multiple "classes" of clients (e.g.  IPv4 only, IPv6 only with DHCPv6 ([RFC3315]), IPv6 only with RA) the captive portal can provide the URI via multiple methods (IPv4 DHCP, IPv6